Flint Water System Advisory Council

 How can Flint's annual water quality report be improved?

 Every year, the City of Flint is required by federal law to send residents a report with water quality data from the previous calendar year.
 Below, you can find a link to an electronic version of the most recent report.
 The Water System Advisory Council has been working on recommendations to the city about how these reports can be improved.
 Please join the conversation by downloading the report through the link below (if you don't already have one!) and letting us know if you have thoughts about the questions underneath the image.
-You can email us at wsac@cityofflint.com--or come to one of our meetings!
+You can email us at wsac@cityofflint.com, fill out our contact form, or come to one of our meetings!

 How can the report be made more accessible?